-The Thai retail sector in line with the country's macroeconomic expansion, we must come to terms with the fact that the rapid technological advancements of this age reflect on a much greater role and influence of technology over the daily lives of consumers.
+The year 2018 was a challenging one for CP ALL Public Company Limited.
+Despite the sustained growth of the Thai retail sector in line with the country's macroeconomic expansion, we must come to terms with the fact that the rapid technological advancements of this age reflect on a much greater role and influence of technology over the daily lives of consumers.
 This can be evidenced from consumers' growing preferences for online shopping, cashless payments, or the demand for services that facilitate speed and convenience.
 The Company, as a retailer and leader in the convenience store business, fully recognizes these changes and is ready to respond to them through our customer centric approach.
 We have therefore carried forth our unrelenting drive to research and develop products and services, as well as sales channels and service formats, that can respond to the needs and expectations of consumers in the digital era.